otris/ews-cpp/README.md

 The library is header-only.
 So there is no need to build anything.
 Just copy the `include/ews/` directory wherever you may like.

-To build the accompanied tests with debugging symbols and address sanitizer enabled do something like this
+To build the accompanied tests with debugging symbols and Address Sanitizer enabled do something like this

 ```bash